Jishan-Kapoor/captcha-solver-test123/README.md

 # Captcha Solver Web Application

 ## Summary
 This static web application allows users to solve simple captchas by entering the correct text displayed in the image.
-The captcha images are preset samples.
+The captcha images are preset samples, which now include both PNG and SVG formats.

 ## Setup
 To deploy this web app on GitHub Pages, follow these steps: